Rei Meguro

 Plaite

-The project won the Best Use of Intel AI Award.
+The project received the Best Use of Intel AI Award.